Tomires/thesis/analysis.md

 The game is similar in play style to earlier entries in the Final Fantasy series.
 Players conduct turn-based battles in a traditional JRPG style.
 Battles take place at random intervals throughout the exploration experience, a mechanic often referred to in the gaming circles as a "random encounter".

 ## Turn-based role playing games

+The following two examples are meant to illustrate different approaches to a turn-based RPG, the variations of which are used in virtually every game in the genre.
+The first example allows for one action per turn (per character), while the second lets the player take multiple actions over the course of a turn.

 ### Fire Emblem